smithy-lang/smithy/docs/source/quickstart.rst

     tools to make them easier to use by other tooling.

 Smithy is a *protocol agnostic* IDL, meaning the model defines the interface of the API but not its serialization.
-A :ref:`protocol <protocols-trait>` defines how clients and servers communicate and how messages are passed back and forth.
-:ref:`Traits <traits>` can be used to influence how a protocol serializes shapes.
+A :ref:`protocol <protocolDefinition-trait>` defines how clients and servers communicate and how messages are passed back and forth. :ref:`Traits <traits>` can be used to influence how a protocol serializes shapes.